nikodem-stolarczyk/spectral-line-shapes/README.md

 The `mHT` function requires the following arguments:
 - `nu0` - Unperturbed line position in cm-1.
-- `GamD` - Doppler broadening in cm-1
+- `GammaD` - Doppler broadening in cm-1
-- `Gam0` - Speed-averaged line-width in cm-1.
+- `Gamma0` - Speed-averaged line-width in cm-1.
-- `Gam2` - Speed dependence of the line-width in cm-1.
+- `Gamma2` - Speed dependence of the line-width in cm-1.
-- `Shift0` - Speed-averaged line-shift in cm-1.
+- `Delta0` - Speed-averaged line-shift in cm-1.
-- `Shift2` - Speed dependence of the line-shift in cm-1.
+- `Delta2` - Speed dependence of the line-shift in cm-1.
 - `NuOptRe` - Real part of the Dicke parameter in cm-1.
 - `NuOptIm` - Imaginary part of the Dicke parameter in cm-1.
 - `nu` - Current WaveNumber of the Computation in cm-1.